3.3 Assessment

 13.4 Bonus points for tutoring students

-A fast learner tutors a lagging student.
-If the lagging student manages to achieve a check mark, then you give the tutor a reward (bonus point).
-The advice is to give a bonus point only to a fast learner you assigned to tutor.
-If you don’t, students will come asking for bonus points when you can’t judge whether or not they tutored another student.
+A fast student tutors a lagging student.
+If the lagging student manages to achieve a check mark, then you give the tutor a extra check mark that counts for the next report period.
+Only do this if you asked the fast student to be tutor.
+Otherwise, students will come asking for extra check marks while you are not sure whether they have tutored another student.

 13.5 Test